 Zone Front Setback Side Setback Rear Setback

 (m) (m) (m)

 B1 0 0 0

 B2 0 0 0

 B4 0 0 0

-R2 Consistent with surrounding 0.9 Consistent with surrounding
+R2 Consistent with 0.9 Consistent with

-development development
+surrounding development surrounding development

-R3 Consistent with surrounding 0.9 Consistent with surrounding
+R3 Consistent with 0.9 Consistent with

-development development
+surrounding development surrounding development

-R5 Consistent with surrounding 0.9 Consistent with surrounding
+R5 Consistent with 0.9 Consistent with

-development development
+surrounding development surrounding development

-IN2 Consistent with surrounding 0.9 Consistent with surrounding
+IN2 Consistent with 0.9 Consistent with

-development development
+surrounding development surrounding development

-IN3 Consistent with surrounding 0.9 Consistent with surrounding
+IN3 Consistent with 0.9 Consistent with

-development development
+surrounding development surrounding development

 RE1 0 0 0

-RE2 Consistent with surrounding 0 Consistent with surrounding
+RE2 Consistent with 0 Consistent with

-development development
+surrounding development surrounding development

-2. Laneways, alcoves, recesses or other narrow spaces are not permitted.
+2. The creation of alcoves, recesses or other narrow spaces are not permitted.